Heavy fighting in central Yemen leaves at least 29 dead

 The officials said at least 29 people were killed and dozens were wounded from both sides in the most recent fighting for Marib.
-The rebels have sought to take control of the oil-rich province from the internationally recognized government.
+The rebels have sought to take control of the province, an anti-Houthi stronghold held by the internationally recognized government.

-Tribal leaders said the Houthis have deployed reinforcements to break government defenses in Marib, an anti-Houthi stronghold, but they have made no progress.
+Tribal leaders said the Houthis have deployed reinforcements to break government defenses in Marib, but they have made no progress.

 The officials spoke on condition of anonymity because they were not authorized to brief the media, as did the tribal leaders for fear of reprisals.

+Moammar al-Iryani, information minister for the internationally recognized government, told Yemen’s official SABA news agency the rebels have been attacking the Marib districts of Soroug and Makhdara.
+He said the Houthis also fired a ballistic missile that landed in a civilian area in Marib city.

-U.N. envoy to Yemen Martin Griffiths said he was “extremely concerned” about the Houthi attacks on Marib, “especially at a time of renewed diplomatic momentum” to resume talks aiming to end the war.
+U.N. envoy to Yemen Martin Griffiths said he was “extremely concerned” about the Houthi attacks on the province, “especially at a time of renewed diplomatic momentum” to resume talks aiming to end the war.

 “A negotiated political settlement that meets the aspirations of the Yemeni people is the only sustainable solution to end this conflict,” he tweeted.